Amgg12301/WZClasses/README.md

 <h1 align="center">WZClasses</h1>
 <p align="center"><img src="https://github.com/Amgg12301/WZClasses/blob/main/wzclasses-logo.png"></p>
-<p align="center">This is your one-stop shop to easily find all loadouts for any Warzone gun or for a specific content creator!</p>
+<p align="center">This is your one-stop shop to easily find all loadouts for any Warzone gun or for a specific content creator!
+Loadouts are for both Modern Warfare and Cold War weapons in Warzone.
+The creators used are Aydan, Symfuhny, Huskerrs, JoeWo, Cloakzy, Nickmercs, TeePee and Crowder.
+Finding new loadouts whenever the meta changes is now much easier with this website for the future!</p>